borgmatic-collective/borgmatic/docs/how-to/inspect-your-backups.md

 ## Monitoring mysql backup size

-If you have enabled borgmatic's native mysql hook you can fetch the size of your individual sql backups from the backup target itself even when using an append-only access key like you can use on borgbase.com.
+If you have enabled borgmatic's native mysql hook you can query the size of your sql backups from the host you're backing up itself.
+This works even when using an append-only access key like you can use on borgbase.com.

 For example:
 ```bash
 borgmatic list --archive latest --no-color | grep  root/.borgmatic/mysql_databases/localhost/
 ```

-Note that the `localhost` part of the path in this case is fully dependent on how your config looks.
-If you connect to an external database from this host, change to the address in config accordingly.
+Note that the `localhost` part of the path in the regex is dependent on how your config looks.
+If you connect to an external database your config, change to the regexp accordingly because the path will be different.

+An additional caveat is that when you specify "all" for your database config, there will be one file named "all.sql" in the localhost folder.
+Specify your database names in config individually to have one file per database.

 ## Logging